Governance

 Information Security Risks

-• Performance could be harmed by a cyberattack that causes system stoppage or the leakage of sensitive business information or customers’ personal data
+• Performance could be negatively affected by a cyberattack that causes system stoppage or the leakage of sensitive business information or customers’ personal data

 • Use vulnerability analysis to enhance security, have the IT Risk Subcommittee regularly monitor information security